sheegaon/wordpool/README.md

 *Frontend:*
 - React 18 + TypeScript with Vite 5 (stable, production-ready)
 - JWT authentication with automatic token refresh
-- Username/password login and registration
+- Email/password login with auto-suggested usernames for registration
 - Responsive UI with Tailwind CSS 3 and custom branding
 - Real-time countdown timers with visual states
 - Dashboard with balance, round selection, and phraseset tracking
 - All three round types with feedback mechanisms
-- Results viewing with vote breakdown and prize claiming
+- Results viewing with pseudonym display, vote breakdown and prize claiming
 - Phraseset tracking dashboard (by role and status)
 - Automatic state polling with request cancellation
 - Error handling & notifications